A data driven mindset and an obsession with eCommerce metrics is crucial for online sellers. If you can’t measure it, you can’t improve it!

 Checkout Behavior Analysis

-The Checkout Behavior Analysis zooms in on the checkout process of your online store and will provide insight into this crucial eCommerce conversion metric.
+The Checkout Behavior Analysis zooms in on the checkout process of your online store.
 Find it by navigating to Conversions > eCommerce > Checkout Behavior.

 Product Performance Report